ssm/slides-s2-lpc-2017/presentation.rst

    SMF on Solaris, Lots of XML

-   Launchd on Macos, Lots of property lists (XML, or binary)
+   Launchd on Macos.
+Released in 2005.
+Lots of property lists (XML, or binary)

+   Daemontools from DJB.
+Released in 2001.
+Not very POSIX, but solved a lot of problems.

 ----